 PhD Research.

-My PhD project is based at the University of St Andrews, investigating the cognitive and neural mechanisms affecting performance under pressure.
+My PhD project is based at the University of St Andrews, investigating the cognitive mechanisms affecting performance under pressure in dancers.

 Postgraduate Research.